shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 Demo live on [Vercel](https://nft-marketplace-tutorial.vercel.app/)

 # Conclusion
 In this tutorial, you learned how to build an NFT marketplace on Tezos.
-We covered the smart contract development with Smartpy.
+We covered smart contract development with Smartpy.
 We built the User Interface with React.

 There's still a lot of grounds to cover on this project.
 For instance, we are not handling errors.
 Also, we can create custom indexers with a backend to make fetching faster.